WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 However, UEFI can’t boot from NTFS partition.
 You’ll need to extract files from https://github.com/pbatard/rufus/blob/master/res/uefi/uefi-ntfs.img to a FAT32 partition on the UFS.

-After booting into Windows PE, open a command prompt from the Recovery panel, then follow the diskpart
+After booting into Windows PE, open a command prompt from the Recovery panel, then follow the usual installation guide steps

 also sometimes known as "Oops, you've lost internet connection"